🏡 Your Home is Talking—Are You Listening?

 📞 Let’s Connect

-Need help figuring out what to tackle first?
+Need help deciding what to tackle first?
 Or want trusted local contractors who can handle repairs before listing your home?
 I’m happy to connect you with professionals who’ve helped many of my Kingston-area clients.

 https://publications.gc.ca/collections/collection_2017/schl-cmhc/NH15-32-2003-eng.pdf